CSCfi/csc-user-guide/docs/computing/running/batch-job-partitions.md

 | gc        | 200-700       | 36 hours      | Grand Challenge  |
 | interactive | 1         |  7 days       | all              |

 The following partitions are available on GPU nodes.
-Note that for each GPU, you should reserve at most 32 cores/task.
+Note that for each GPU, you can reserve at most 32 cores/task.

 | Partition       | Time<br>limit | Max<br>GPUs | Max<br>nodes | [Node types](../systems-mahti.md) | Max<br>memory | Max<br>local storage (nvme) |
 |-----------------|---------------|-------------|--------------|----------------------------|---------------|-----------------------------|